HHS Blog Guidance

 - Comment Policy- State the expectations for conduct of your readers and tell them what they can expect in return.
 Be prepared to anticipate comments that may express views ranging from full support to total opposition; full discourse should be allowed within the limits of the comment policy.
 This page should also include information on privacy and disclaimer.
 See the comment policy for the Center for New Media for an example or as a model to create your own.

 Technical Requirements- Although the items below are not part of the communication strategy, it is important to demonstrate in your blog plan that your office has thoroughly considered each requirement.

 Blogging Software Platform- Consult other offices regarding their experiences and satisfaction with various blogging platforms.
-Consult the Blog Software Comparison Chart provided by USC Annenberg Online Journalism Review for a general overview of platforms and features.
 If your office will be using a software provider that offers free services to users, be sure to check that HHS has signed a Terms of Service agreement with that provider.